Dipenduroy/Microservice-CDC-Mysql/README.md

 ## Configure sink connector:
 curl -i -X POST -H "Accept:application/json" -H  "Content-Type:application/json" http://localhost:8083/connectors/ -d @register-mysql-sink.json

-## To check status of a connector: replace name of the connector in `jdbc-sink-connector`
+## To check status of a connector: replace name of the connector in "jdbc-sink-connector"
 http://localhost:8083/connectors/jdbc-sink-connector/status

-## To delete a connector: replace name of the connector in `jdbc-sink-connector`
+## To delete a connector: replace name of the connector in "jdbc-sink-connector"
 curl -X DELETE localhost:8083/connectors/jdbc-sink-connector

 ## Connect to Mysql source: